 Building smart plants for China's oil and gas refineries

-In smart city management, China's oil and gas refineries plan to digitally model and process the refineries, infrastructure, roads, and services in the target area to facilitate the control of areas such as depots, energy, and material flow, logistics, and transportation, etc. The company used the CW-20 to collect 3D modeling images of the factory.
+In smart city management, China's oil and gas refineries plan to digitally model and process the refineries, infrastructure, roads, and services in the target area to facilitate the control of areas such as depots, energy, material flow, logistics, transportation, etc. The company used the CW-20 to collect 3D modeling images of the factory.